Wheat whiskey

 Fly.
 Some microdistilleries are in production of wheat whiskeys, but are made on a small scale.

 There are many examples of wheat whiskeys in the German whisky industry.

-While not true wheat whiskeys, some bourbon whiskeys are "wheated"; that is they use a certain percentage of wheat in their mashbills instead of (or complimentary to) the more common rye.
+While not true wheat whiskeys, some bourbon whiskeys are "wheated"; that is they use a certain percentage of wheat in their mashbills instead of (or complementary to) the more common rye.
 Such brands include Cabin Still, Maker's Mark, Old Fitzgerald, Pappy Van Winkle's Family Reserve, Rebel Yell, and W. L. Weller.